Prince Imseong: Japan

 Japanese legend has it that after a divine revelation from the deity Hokushin Myōken, Prince Imseong arrived on the shores of Suō Province near present-day Yamaguchi (city) in 597 and was received by Prince Shōtoku.
 Recognizing the significance of the divine revelation and Prince Imseong's arrival, Prince Shotoku appointed him as the ruler of Suo Province.

-The Japanese called him Rinshō Taishi because of the Japanese reading of the characters in his name.
+The Japanese called him "Rinshō Taishi" because of the Japanese reading of the characters in his name.
 The Prince's descendants took on the surname Tatara (多々良), which means "cupola furnace" or "foot-operated bellows" in Japanese and later referred to iron-making and forging specialists.
-The term was related to an ancient Korean port controlled by the Gaya Confederacy (which was also famed for its abundant iron mines and their plate armor) in what is now called Dobijin (蹈鞴津), which means "Port of Bellows" and was written as Dadara (多多羅) for its pronunciation.
+The term was related to an ancient Korean port controlled by the Kaya confederacy (which was also famed for its abundant iron mines and their plate armor) in what is now called "Dobijin (蹈鞴津)", which means "Port of Bellows" and was written as "Dadara (多多羅)" for its pronunciation.
 This place was the major route for exporting iron to Japan.
-The Tatara clan later changed its name to Ōuchi (大内), the traditional base of the clan before Ouchi Hiroyo (1325-1380) founded and relocated the clan's base to Yamaguchi.
+The Tatara clan later changed its name to "Ōuchi", the traditional base of the clan before Ouchi Hiroyo (1325-1380) founded and relocated the clan's base to Yamaguchi.